agimus-project/agimus-demos/agimus_demo_01_lfc_alone/README.md

 AGIMUS demo 01 lfc alone
 --------------------------------

-The purpose of this demo is to run the [linear_feedback_controller](https://github.com/loco-3d/linear-feedback-controller) (lfc) in simulation and on the real robot.
+The purpose of this demo is to run the [linear_feedback_controller](https://github.com/loco-3d/linear-feedback-controller) (LFC) in simulation and on the real robot.
-Expected behavior: robot not moving, LFC is implementing a default PD+ controller using the gains `agimus_demo_01_lfc_alone/linear_feedback_controller.yaml`.
+Expected behavior: robot not moving, LFC is implementing a default PD+ controller using the gains [agimus_demo_01_lfc_alone/linear_feedback_controller.yaml](config/linear_feedback_controller.yaml).

 ## Install dependencies and build.